omerbenishay/GIP-agri-project/Readme.md

 `--gt AgrinetAdapter` - Specifies that the json files in the inference directory are in the format parsed by the AgrinetAdapter class.

-`--task 120` - a required argument by
+`--task 120` - A required argument by
 `AgrinetAdapter` to correctly parse the .json files.

 ### Cut leaves